 When a modification is "unenforceable" for some reason, there may still be an avenue you can pursue to enforce the terms of the modified agreement.
 An equitable remedy such as unjust enrichment or promissory estoppel can be used to show that some value was conferred on the other party, and it would be unjust to allow that other party to keep the benefit of that bargain without paying for it.

 Consult a Massachusetts Contract Litigation Attorney

-If you have a contract modification that needs to be enforced or if you need to modify an existing contract, the attorneys at the Katz Law Group can help you fight to make sure the terms of your agreement are followed, and that you receive the compensation to which you are entitled.
+If you have a contract modification that needs to be enforced or if you need to modify an existing contract, the Katz Law Group can help you fight to make sure the terms of your agreement are followed, and that you receive the compensation to which you are entitled.
 Contact us today for a consultation.